 Conditional Registration of Historic Vehicles in NSW

 In each State of Australia Vehicle Registration is controlled by that State’’s appropriate Governing Body.
-In NSW that body is the Roads & Maritime Services (RMS) Authority, previously called the RTA.
+In NSW that body is Transport for NSW.

 Under the Passenger Transport Act 1990 Historic and Classic vehicles manufactured 30 or more years ago are eligible for conditional registration provided certain conditions are met.

 Transport for NSW regulates two schemes under which Jaguar vehicles may qualify for conditional registration; the Historic Vehicle Scheme (HVS) and the Classic Vehicle Scheme (CVS).

 The HVS scheme provides for vehicles which were manufactured 30 or more years ago and are essentially in their original specification and unmodified.
 Limited modifications related to safety such as seat belts, indicators or the fitting of period accessories are permitted.

 If a vehicle has modifications which require a motor engineer’s certification under Transport for NSW VSI-6 (vehicle standard instruction 6) it cannot be registered under the HVS scheme.